ourBC.com British Columbia Travel and Discovery

 Cassidy Businesses

-Cassidy is home to other businesses operating in the area.
+Cassidy is home to a number of businesses operating in the area.
 There is the Cassidy General Store, The Trading Post for feed and tack and, if you enjoy golf, try the Cottonwood Golf Course, a challenging 18-hole course located off Haslam Rd. near the north side of the airport.
 If you would also like to stay in Cassidy there are a number of clean B&B's and RV resorts in the area.

 Nanaimo River